ngxs/store/docs/plugins/intro.md

 NOTE: When providing a pure function make sure to use `useValue` instead of `useClass`.

-To register them with NGXS, pass them via the options parameter in the module hookup like:
+To register a plugin with NGXS, import the plugin module in your module and optionally pass in the plugin options like this:

 ```TS
 @NgModule({